 What a terrific day we had!
 The venue was great, the food was fabulous, and the weather was perfect!
-Thank you to all who came out to spend you Sunday with us, and we’ll see you again on 4/28/18 – same place, same time!
+Thank you to all 2,500 of you who came out to spend your Sunday with us, and we’ll see you again on 4/28/19 – same place, same time!

 We’ve upsized!
 Come check out our new and